blend2d/blend2d/CONTRIBUTING.md

 ## Coding Style

-If you plan to contribute to Blend2D make sure your follow the guidelines described in this section.
+If you plan to contribute to Blend2D make sure you follow the guidelines described in this section.

 ### Source Files